 The view from the top of the fortress alone is worth the small price you pay to enter.
 Go at sunset if you are here during winter.

 The Klis Fortress is still not a big attraction.
-Only 15,000 people visit it every year.
+Only 15.000 people visit it every year.
 This means you won’t be fighting the crowds to get through the castle corridors.
 You might even score some pictures of the fortress without a single stranger in them.
-If you go during the off season, you might have the whole place to yourself.
-That may eventually change since Game of Thrones filmed at the fortress this year, but for now, it’s fairly tranquil.
+If you go during the off-season, you might have the whole place to yourself.

 The Klis Fortress is located in the village of Klis, 20 minutes north of Split.

-To reach Klis by car, there are two options.
+#1 By car – to reach Klis by car, there are two options: